gocd/docs.go.cd/gocd_on_kubernetes/gocd_helm_chart/configure_cluster.md

 Now that you have your Kubernetes cluster [set up and running](setup.md), you’ll need to make the following configuration changes.

 **1. Enable Ingress** - to be able to expose the GoCD application over your network, you will need an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers).
+We have specified the required actions for Minikube, GKE, AWS below.

 **2. Configure Service Account** - A [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) is how Kubernetes manages roles and permissions.
-The default Kubernetes service account needs to be associated with the cluster-admin role to be able to install the GoCD application.
+The default Kubernetes service account needs to be associated with the cluster-admin type role to be able to install the GoCD application.

 This configuration will be specific to your target Kubernetes environment.